cloudposse/docs/content/tutorials/atmos-getting-started.md

 ### 1. Clone the tutorials repository

-As part of this tutorial (and others in our tutorial series), we'll be utilizing the [our tutorials repository](https://github.com/cloudposse/tutorials).
+As part of this tutorial (and others in our tutorial series), we'll be utilizing [our tutorials repository](https://github.com/cloudposse/tutorials).
 This repository includes code and relevant materials for you to use alongside this tutorial walk through.

 Let's clone it to your local machine: